ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 ## Any Small Print?

 There are some good breaking changes, to do with stuff we could shake off, now that we are no longer wrapping React.
-These good breaking changes are as follows:
+These good breaking changes are listed below.
+They are all niche areas of the grid - if you don't recognise what they are talking about, then you are probably not using them and can just ignore.
+The list is:

 1. When providing components (Cell Renderer etc), it was possible to provide CSS Classes to the hosting DOM element with the callback `getReactContainerClasses()`.
 This method is no longer needed as there is no longer a hosting DOM element.
 The hosting DOM element was baggage.
-1. Before to get a reference to an active React Cell Renderer the following code would be called: `gridApi().getCellRenderer().getCellRendererInstance()`.
-Now you only need to call `gridApi().getCellRenderer()`.
-The reason why you no longer need to call `getCellRendererInstance()` is that there is no longer a wrapper wrapping the React Cell Renderer.
+1. Before to get a reference to an active React Cell Renderer the following code would be called: `gridApi.getCellRenderer().getFrameworkComponentInstance()`.
+Now you only need to call `gridApi.getCellRenderer()`.
+The reason why you no longer need to call `getFrameworkComponentInstance` is that there is no longer a wrapper wrapping the React Cell Renderer.
 This method used to be on the wrapper which then returned back the wrapped React Cell Renderer (or a reference to the imperative handle if using React Hooks).
-The same is true for `getCellEditor()`, in that `getCellRendererInstance()` is no longer needed here either.
+The same is true for `getCellEditor()`, in that `getFrameworkComponentInstance` is no longer needed here either.
 1. Before when providing a Popup Cell Editor, the Cell Editor could implement the methods `isPopup()` and `popupPosition()` to have the Cell Editor in a popup and to optionally state it's position.
 In the React paradigm, it's required to know where a component is to be placed before it is created (which is not a constraint with our internal AG Grid rendering engine, where components can be created first and placed into the DOM second).
 To solve this, the Column Definition now has properties `cellEditorPopup()` and `cellEditorPopupPosition()` which should be used.

 ## Community vs Enterprise